scriptotek/php-ncip/README.md

 The package comes with a Laravel 4 service provider that you can install if you like.
 It comes with a config file, so you can set settings there instead of passing them to the constructor.

-To register the service provider, add `'Danmichaelo\NcipServiceProvider',` to the list of `providers` in `app/config/app.php`.
+To register the service provider, add `'Scriptotek\NcipServiceProvider',` to the list of `providers` in `app/config/app.php`.
 Then run `php artisan config:publish danmichaelo/ncip` in your terminal to create the config file `app/config/packages/danmichael/ncip/config.php`.

 ## Usage: